 Shorebirds are generally quite vocal while flying or feeding, and many have complex songs that are heard on their breeding grounds in the Arctic.

 A flock of Semipalmated Sandpipers feeding on mudflats, Cape Cod, MA in August.
-The low buzzy flight calls are interspersed with laughing threat calls.
+The low buzzy calls (which are also the flight calls) are interspersed with laughing threat calls.

 The same calls by birds in spring migration (early June,NJ).